 Feature Articles: Food, Fitness and Children

-James E. Meyer, Nutrition Specialist & County Program Director, Ralls County, University of Missouri Extension
+Jim Meyer, Nutrition and Health Education Specialist, Ralls County, University of Missouri Extension

 Here are a few tips suggested by the American Dietetic Association on practical, easy ways to help ensure both proper nutrition and a successful school year.